ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed bug where the plugin breaks the Woocommerce Integration tab

 = 2.0.0 =
 * Plugin now uses the API integration of ReferralCandy
 * Only orders marked as completed are submitted to ReferralCandy